 We started early the following day as we had a long route to cover and the BEST stretch of our roadtrip.
 We arrived early at the Kalaseshwara temple and enjoyed the serenity and oneness with nature that Kalasa town had to offer.
 The Breakfast served at the Annapurna temple happens to be one of the best prasadams and there was no way we were going to miss it.
 So we had to speed our way towards Horanadu, before the food counter closed.
 We then had to do a small off-roading which took us to a place of Ultra Calm- Javali in Mudigere Taluk, the birthplace of river Hemavathi.

 After a refreshing break, we headed towards the next coffee hotspot.
 It had been an awesome ride so far and time to get our caffeine fix.
 We parked our bike at one of the stalls put up with a bare table and a stove serving banana fritters and our dose of Sakleshpur coffee.
-We then climbed up the stairs to reach the beautifully located and strategically built armoury of Tippu Sultan- Manjarabad fort.
+We then climbed up the stairs to reach the beautifully located and strategically built Armory of Tipu Sultan- Manjarabad fort.
 It is a multi-walled star shaped fortress and worth photographing for an aerial view.
-Having Shiradi ghat and Bisle ghat in the viscinity, the view from the fort is amazing!
+Having Shiradi ghat and Bisle ghat in the vicinity, the view from the fort is amazing!

 The ride has been brilliant so far and we stopped by for a picture of this solo tree standing in a serene place.